-In 2015, NAM published Improving Diagnosis in Healthcare, a landmark report that summarized all the research in the field to that point and proposed a roadmap for reducing diagnostic errors in health care.
-The NAM report concluded that diagnostic errors are ubiquitous, surprisingly common and cause inordinate harm.
-Roughly one in 10 diagnoses is incorrect, and one in 20 outpatients in the U.S. will experience a diagnostic error every year.
-The NAM concluded that ".... most of us will experience at least one diagnostic error in our lifetime, sometimes with devastating consequences."
+In 2015, NAM published Improving Diagnosis in Healthcare, a landmark report that summarized all the research in the field to that point and proposed a roadmap for reducing diagnostic errors in health care.1 The NAM report concluded that diagnostic errors are ubiquitous, surprisingly common and cause inordinate harm.
+Roughly one in 10 diagnoses is incorrect, and one in 20 outpatients in the U.S. will experience a diagnostic error in our lifetime, sometimes with devastating consequences."
 Studies published since the NAM report are consistent with NAM's conclusions.
-Diagnostic errors dominate malpractice lawsuits in most specialties and cause the most harm to patients.
-This problem is not limited to just the United States.
-The incidence of diagnostic error in ambulatory settings in the United Kingdom is comparable to the U.S., The incidence of diagnostic error has been recognized as a major global concern.
+Diagnostic errors dominate malpractice lawsuits in most specialties and cause the most harm to patients.174 This problem is not limited to just the United States.
+The incidence of diagnostic error has been recognized as a major global concern.176

-A systematic review of diagnostic errors involving hospital inpatients found a quarter million will experience a harmful diagnostic error annually in the United States, 177 and the most recent analysis estimated that some
+A systematic review of diagnostic errors involving hospital inpatients found a quarter million will experience a harmful diagnostic error annually in the United States,177 and the most recent analysis estimated that some © 2024 The Leapfrog Group Recognizing Excellence in Diagnosis: Recommended Practices for Hospitals July 2024 Update 53